suryamudti/Android-Jetpack-Best-Practices-LiveData-Transformations/README.md

-ViewModel and LiveData with Data Binding - Solution Code
+LiveData Transformations - Solution Code
 ==================================

-This is the starter code for the ViewModel and LiveData with Data Binding codelab.
+Use as starter code for the LiveData and ViewModel codelab.

 Introduction
 ------------

 This starter app is a two player game, GuessTheWord.
 It is a word guessing app you can play with one or more friends.
 To play, hold the device in landscape, facing away from you with your thumbs on the **Skip** and **Got It** buttons.
 Your friends can then give you clues to help you guess the word.
 If you get the word right, press **Got It**.
 If you're stuck, press **Skip** or you can use the **End** button to end the game.
-This code demostrates how to use Data Binding with the Android Architecture components, LiveData and ViewModel.
+This code demostrates the Android Architecture components, LiveData and LiveData observer pattern.

 Pre-requisites
 --------------